Secret Giving

 October 11 | Matthew 6:2-4

-“”Thus, when you give alms to the needy, don’t blow the trumpet before you just as the hypocrites do in the synagogue and in the streets that they may be glorified by people.
+“”Thus, when you give alms to the needy, don’t blow the trumpet before you, just as the hypocrites do in the synagogue and in the streets, that they may be glorified by people.
 Truly I say to you, they have received their reward in full.
-But when you give alms to the needy, don’t let your left hand know what you right hand is doing, so that your alms giving may be in secret, and your Father who sees in secret will reward you.”
+But when you give alms to the needy, don’t let your left hand know what your right hand is doing, so that your alms giving may be in secret, and your Father who sees in secret will reward you.”
 (Matthew 6:2–4)

 But that’s not how giving works in God’s Kingdom.
 We don’t give to show off or to receive praise from people.
 We give so God sees that His work in us is working.
-One of His biggest agenda items is to give to the needy.
+One big agenda item is to give to the needy.

 This doesn’t have to be the poor.
 It can be people who suddenly have a need.
 It can be people who have fallen on hard times.
-And you don’t have to give money.
+You don’t have to give money.
 You must be led by the Spirit.

 Action Step: Find someone today in great need.
 Pour lavish blessings upon them and don’t tell anybody.
 If possible, don’t even let them know you blessed them.